ODE TO THE BOSTON CHAMPION

 As you drove the stake deeper,

-the challenger finally cracked,
+The challenger finally cracked,

 Leaving you the lone leader!